VOL. XCIV, NO. 247

 Should I choose Bank of England or FXMacroData?

-Choose Bank of England if you need Bank Rate hub with the current Bank Rate, explanation of the latest decision, and the next scheduled decision date., and MPC announcements calendar with upcoming meeting dates and links to MPC summaries/minutes and quarterly Monetary Policy Reports..
-Go with FXMacroData if REST API for macro indicators by currency (e.g., `/api/usd/inflation`) returning JSON time-series with `start`/`end` query parameters; indicator docs show an API-key parameter., and Indicator catalog includes GDP gr, inflation, trade balance, unemployment/employment metrics, policy & interbank rates, and government bond yields (by currency). better fits how you invest.
+Choose Bank of England if you need Bank Rate hub with the current Bank Rate, explanation of the latest decision, and the next scheduled decision date., and As of the April 2026 MPC materials, Bank Rate was maintained at 3.75% and the homepage listed the next scheduled decision as 18 June 2026..
+Go with FXMacroData if REST API for macro indicators by currency (e.g., `/api/usd/inflation`) returning JSON time-series with `start`/`end` query parameters; current public examples also show `/api/v1/data_catalogue/{currency}` endpoints., and Indicator catalog includes GDP growth, inflation, trade balance, unemployment/employment metrics, policy & interbank rates, government bond yields, release calendars, COT data, FX spot data, and precious-metals benchmarks. better fits how you invest.

 What asset classes do Bank of England and FXMacroData cover?